superfliege/azure-docs.de-de/articles/machine-learning/desktop-workbench/roaming-and-collaboration.md

     # Commit the changes with a comment.
     $ git commit -m "I found a cool new trick."

-    # Create a new branch on the remote Team Services Git repo, and then push the changes.
+    # Create a new branch on the remote Azure DevOps Git repo, and then push the changes.
     $ git push origin bob
     ```